forsling/fiskta/README.md

 # (fi)nd (sk)ip (ta)ke

 **fiskta** is a cursor-oriented data extraction tool.
-Unlike traditional text tools that match patterns on lines, fiskta lets you navigate through files with explicit position and movement commands—find a pattern, skip ahead, take some bytes.
-You think in terms of "where am I?" and "what do I do from here?" rather than "what pattern matches this line?"
+Unlike traditional that rely primarily on pattern matching, fiskta is built around cursor position and movement: find a pattern, skip around, capture some bytes, characters or lines.
+Think in terms of "where am I?" and "what do I do from here?" rather than "what pattern matches this line?"

-It may be a good fit when grep is insufficient but you don't want to deal with something like awk: Extract text between delimiters, navigate multi-line structures, and build complex conditional extractions step by step.
+It may be a good fit when grep is insufficient but you don't want to deal with something like awk: Extract text between delimiters, navigate multi-line structures, and build conditional extractions step by step.
 No cryptic syntax, just relatively straightforward imperative operations.

-fiskta has no external dependencies.
-Linux binaries are < 100KB when dynamically linked or when statically linked with musl.
-Memory use does not depend on input, only on fiskta operations (regex requires more memory), but should not be more than a few megabytes at worst.
+Zero dependencies beyond libc.
+Binaries under 100 KB.
+Memory use ranges from ~2 MB for simple operations to ~8 MB worst case.

 ## What does it do?